JockLawrie/SpineBasedRecordLinkage.jl/README.md

 2. `run_linkage` is used to link several tables to the spine.

 Both operations are configured in YAML files and run as scripts, so that users needn't write any Julia code.

-__Notes__:

-- The spine is currently required to fit into memory, though the tables to be linked to the spine can be arbitrarily large.
-  For example, the package has been tested with files up to 60 million records.
-- For performance this package only compares string values.
-  Therefore it is important that data be formatted correctly before linkage, and before spine construction if you don't already have a spine.
-  For example, dates should have a common format in all tables, invalid values should be removed, etc.
-  Using the [Schemata.jl](https://github.com/JockLawrie/Schemata.jl) package is strongly recommended for this purpose, as it is easy to use and you can reuse the schema files for spine construction and linkage.

 ## Linkage